filippobistaffa/jsc/README.md

-# A CUDA implementation of the joint sum operation between binary tables
+# A CUDA implementation of the join sum operation between binary tables